Ding-Liu/NLRN_v0/README.md

 find train_gray_rgb2gray/*.png test_gray_rgb2gray/*.png > ../train.list
 ```
 #### Preparing Set12 and BSD68 for evaluation
-These two datasets can be downloaded at `https://github.com/cszn/DnCNN.git`.
+These two datasets can be downloaded from [here](https://github.com/cszn/DnCNN.git).
 Move them to `./data`
 #### Training on 400 images (train and test) of BSD500
 Under the directory of this repository
 ```